World Day to Combat Desertification and Drought

 Why the World Day to Combat Desertification and Drought Matters

 Land degradation affects the lives of an estimated 3.2 billion people worldwide.
 Desertification turns once-productive land into barren ground, reducing food security, displacing communities, and amplifying climate change.
 Drought, increasingly intensified by climate change, compounds the problem, causing crop failures, water shortages, and economic loss.
-The 2026 theme spotlights rangelands, which cover more than half of the world’s land and are home to pastoralist communities whose traditional knowledge has sustained these landscapes for centuries.
 The day urges governments and the public to recognise these realities and invest in restoration.

 How to Get Involved in the World Day to Combat Desertification and Drought